-- Now stand up.
+- Now, stand up.

-- Now raise your arms overhead and hop.
+- Raise your arms overhead and hop.

-- That’s 1 burpee.
+- That’s one burpee.

 - *If that is not sustainable for more than a few reps, ditch the “fake push-up”.
 Simply step or jump out to the plank and immediately bring feet back in to stand.

-The Squat Jump looks like this:
+The Squat Jump

 - As you sit into the squat, bring your arms in front of you.